What are the biggest Cop26 stumbling blocks?

 “Usually the text starts with some ambition, which then gets watered down,” said Jennifer Morgan, executive director of Greenpeace International.
 “To keep 1.5C alive, four words must be added: ‘fossil fuels phase out’, and countries must come back next year to close the gap.”

-Cop26’s top-line target: Keeping average global temperature rise (above pre-industrial times) within bounds of the 1.5C set out by the Paris Agreement including with more ambitious emissions cuts this decade.
+Cop26’s top-line target: Keeping average global temperature rise (above pre-industrial levels) within the bounds of the 1.5C set out by the Paris Agreement, with the inclusion of more ambitious emissions cuts this decade.

-There also needs to be consensus on issues like how much money rich nations should pledge to help poorer ones adapt to escalating climate impacts; and nailing down the rules around how parts of the Paris Agreement should be put into effect.
+There also needs to be consensus on issues like how much money rich nations should pledge to help poorer ones adapt to escalating climate impacts, and nailing down the rules around how parts of the Paris Agreement should be put into effect.

 It’s crunch time on whether enough progress can be made at Cop26 to view it as a success.
 What are the biggest sticking points that remain?